 Apples, Pears, Plums & Quince

 It was a disappointing but necessary decision to combine these four famous fruits into one category.
 These are known as orchard fruits.
 Every September the branches of my parents’ apple tree are weighed down by heavy fruit which begin to fall much to the peril of anyone standing underneath.
-All four fruits can be sweetened with treacly brown sugar and tipped out on a tarte tatin, or diced and blitzed to complement a savoury dish such as pear and butternut squash soup, or quince paste to serve with cheese.
+All four fruits can be sweetened with treacly brown sugar and tucked under pastry, or diced and blitzed to complement a savoury dish such as pear and butternut squash soup, or quince paste to serve with cheese.

 Pumpkin & Butternut squash

 Autumn wouldn’t be autumn without the sound of crashing knives carving their way through the armoured skin and firm flesh of a squash.
 Who doesn’t love chiselling a face out of a pumpkin every Halloween, even when your table is covered in soggy tendrils of innards and seeds.
 And, like the parsnip, the squash has been glamourised by Thanksgiving – pumpkin pie spiced with cinnamon and nutmeg, butternut purée with maple syrup, or whizzed into a soup with fresh ginger.

 Similar to the leek, kale is bountiful in spring and autumn.
 It is therefore the favourite winter green, ideally gently wilted with salt, pepper and a grating of fresh nutmeg.

 Another lumpy root vegetable of the season.
 Look for some knobbly brown sticks at the green grocers, but don’t judge too soon; underneath the flesh is pearly white.
 Hugh Fearnley-Whittingstall recommends roasting the vegetable in chunks and serving with zesty gremolata.